 On December 7, 2023, the Company acquired the equity of Securrency Inc. ("Securrency") via a merger of Securrency with a wholly-owned subsidiary of the Company in accordance with the merger agreement.
-Upon the completion of the merger, Securrency was the surviving entity, became a wholly-owned subsidiary of DTCC and operates under the name DTCC Digital (US) Inc. Securrency is a digital asset technology company that developed a platform that comprises of three key components: a capital markets platform, ledger scan, and digital asset composer.
+Upon the completion of the merger, Securrency operates under the name DTCC Digital (US) Inc. Securrency is a digital asset technology company that developed a platform that comprises of three key components: a capital markets platform, ledger scan, and digital asset composer.
 The acquisition will enable DTCC to establish a digital infrastructure that allows DTCC to extend its core services to the digital asset ecosystem and deliver no-touch processing.